 Instructions

-- Heat the olive oil in a large heavy-bottomed pot over medium heat.
-Add the onion, carrots, and celery.
-Sauté until the vegetables are tender and onions translucent, about 8 minutes, stirring occasionally to develop a sweet, aromatic base.
+- Heat the oil in the pot over medium heat.
+Add onion, carrots, and celery and sauté until vegetables are softened and onions are translucent, about 8 minutes.

 Chef’s Notes: Tips for Success